ashutosh2803/ashutosh2803/README.md

 - 🏢 Ex-Associate Consultant at Infosys.

-- 🏢 Ex-Senior Analyst at Capgemini India.
+- 🏢 Ex-Senior Analyst at Capgemini.

 - 📫 You can visit portfolio at [https://ashutoshkumarportfolio.netlify.app/](https://ashutoshkumarportfolio.netlify.app/)